 There are mainly two ways of synthesis: manufacturing aluminium chloride with chlorine or hydrogen chloride or obtaining aluminium chloride by extraction from raw materials.
 In the former method, aluminium chloride is widely manufactured by reacting with an aluminium metal with chlorine or hydrogen chloride.
-This reaction occurs at temperature ranging from 650 to 750°C and is classified as an exothermic reaction.
+This reaction occurs at a temperature ranging from 650 to 750°C and is classified as an exothermic reaction.
 In the latter method, to produce aluminium chloride, the aluminium metals can be extracted from raw material, such as clay or fly ash.

 The preferred method of preparing anhydrous aluminium chloride comprises the steps of:

 Aluminium chloride is used to make aluminium metal.
 Due to its explosive reaction upon contact with water, it requires care in such situations.
 It can be combined with aluminium as a catalyst to synthesize metal complexes using a process called Fisher-Hafner synthesis.
 The primary components of this reaction are metal halides.
 Besides, aluminium chloride is also applied as a flux and in the electrolytic production of aluminium melting.
-It is also necessary in the manufacturing of titanium dioxide and butyl rubber.
+It is also necessary for the manufacturing of titanium dioxide and butyl rubber.

-It is used in the process of manufacturing dodecylbenzene, a colourless liquid which is a precursor to sodium dodecylbenzenesulfonate, an important component (15%) in laundry detergent.
+It is used in the process of manufacturing dodecylbenzene, a colorless liquid which is a precursor to sodium dodecylbenzenesulfonate, an important component (15%) in laundry detergent.
 In the process of manufacturing sodium dodecylbenzenesulfonate for the laundry industry, AlCl3 acts as an acid catalyst when alkene is reacted with excess benzene to form alkylbenzene compound.
 The resulting mixture is sulfonated to produce sulfonic acid which is neutralized with alkali to give sodium dodecylbenzenesulfonate.

-Aluminium chloride is utilized for the isomerization and compounding of hydrocarbons, and supports in the polymerization of hydrocarbons with lighter molecular weight, the compound is mainly used in the petrochemical industry.
+Aluminium chloride is utilized for the isomerization and compounding of hydrocarbons and supports in the polymerization of hydrocarbons with lighter molecular weight, the compound is mainly used in the petrochemical industry.

 Aluminium chloride is used as a coagulant for many industrial and sanitary wastewater treatment applications, because of its high efficiency, effectiveness in clarification, and utility as a sludge dewatering agent.
-The chemical leaves no residual colour and offers very good turbidity removal.
+The chemical leaves no residual color and offers very good turbidity removal.

 The hexahydrate form of aluminium chloride has little applications, usually as a component in many cosmetic products and toiletries.
 Hydrated aluminium chloride is often applied in low concentrations in antiperspirants.
 Prescription products used to control hyperhidrosis have a higher concentration of the compound.
 There have also been clinical trials to understand the impact of aluminium chloride used in anti-acne preparations.